 Under special circumstances a student may directly enter a mentor's lab and be exempt from rotations.
+Examples of this are when a student has worked extensively with the mentor as an undergraduate summer student or research technician.
 This exemption must be approved by the Office of Research and Graduate Education and requires extensive prior experience in the mentor's laboratory or documented substantial communication with the mentor.
 These requirements are listed in section VII of the GPBMS handbook.
-Students may also directly enter the mentor's laboratory if they are admitted to the BMS program under the Biochemistry and Molecular Biology Programs fast track program.
-Students in this program must have graduated from an ASBMB accredited undergraduate program and performed extensive undergraduate research within the mentor's laboratory.
-These students are permitted to challenge the Qualifying exam during the Summer prior to their admission start date.
-Passing of the Qualifying Exam is required for the student to demonstrate sufficient background knowledge to directly enter the program stream without a requirement to pass Foundations I and II.